 You can get a referral from your GP to the Cardiology Unit at The Friendlies, or for acute cases, you can present to the Emergency Department.

 “The number of procedures completed in this theatre continues to grow every year and we are completing over 1000 procedures yearly.”
 Dr Conradie said

 The Friendly Society Private Hospital’s Cardiac Investigations Unit means early diagnosis and intervention for patients who experience a cardiac episode, significantly improving their health outcomes.
-Research is a big part of the work done here and in some acute cases, the quick intervention along with the right medication can be enough to keep the patient from needing surgery.
+Research is a big part of the work done here and in some acute cases, the early intervention along with the right medication can be enough to keep the patient from needing surgery.

 We provide comprehensive and integrated cardiology care that includes diagnostic, therapeutic and surgical services.
-Our state of the art equipment and top-ranked team of cardiologists allows for the complete management of all acute cardiac emergencies including heart attacks, angioplasty and pacemaker procedures, rhythm monitoring and full haemodynamic pressure monitoring.
+Our state of the art equipment and top-ranked team of cardiologists allows for the comprehensive management of all acute cardiac emergencies including heart attacks, angioplasty and pacemaker procedures, rhythm monitoring and full haemodynamic pressure monitoring.

 The Friendly Society Private Hospital’s Cardiac Investigations Unit means early diagnosis and intervention for patients who experience a cardiac episode, significantly improving their health outcomes.
 This field of medicine is supported by our Coronary Care Unit and Cardiac Step Down Unit.

 In the current environment, it is important to note that we offer a Covid-19 safe environment**, we have strict hygiene protocols, screening on arrival and social distancing in place.
 Your health is our main priority, so do not delay seeing a doctor if you are unwell.